 It’s topped with vibrant Gremolata– a zesty Italian herb sauce that enlivens and brightens stews and soups.
 A good thing to have on hand, for which you’ll find a multitude of uses.

-This week I’ve partnered with Cavit Collection who challenged me to create a recipe that would pair well with their cabernet.
+This week I’ve partnered with Cavit Collection who asked me to create a recipe that would pair well with their cabernet.
 Well known for their Pinot Grigio, Cavit also offers a wide selection of reds and whites, that are perfect for everyday meals.
 This medium bodied cab is perfect alongside cozy winter stews and and hearty soups.

 I love how simple and easy this recipe is and how the addition of fennel gives it that extra layer of flavor that elevates the dish!Print